bocchino/ParAbs/README.md

 The subdirectory `StandardML` provides the reference version of the library, together with some sample client code.
 This version is written in Standard ML (SML).
-Because SML is a sequential language, this implementation of the library is parallel.
+Because SML is a sequential language, this implementation of the library is sequential.

 The subdirectory `FSharp` provides an F# port of the library.
 It is a parallel implementation.